USP Codes are listed in brackets by the 1991 USP code followed by the 2003 USP code (i.e. [M2<>QB]).

 3110 [BADM 3210].
 Business Ethics.
 3. Studies the cognitive, social, behavioral, and corporate processes affecting individual, group, and organizational judgments in morally questionable situations.
 Through analysis students understand what factors give rise to and influence ethical issues and how organization values precipitate ethical behavior among employees.
 Prerequisites: sophomore standing.

 3210.
 Management and Organization.
 3. An introduction to the theory and practice of management with emphasis on individual and small group behavior, design and structure of organizations, relationship between the organization and its environment and statistical and quantitative skills used in examination of management processes.
 Also covers interpersonal communications, ethics and international management.
-Prerequisite: sophomore standing.
+Prerequisite: sophomore standing and completion of WA.

 3340 [BADM 3000].
 Real Estate Law.
 3. Covers all major areas of real estate law, including the nature of real property, types of ownership, real estate contracts, title and insurance, financing, landlord and tenant, land use, environmental law and regulation.
 An understanding of real estate law is important in both the personal and professional lives of students.
 Prerequisite: Advanced business standing.